fareedst/markdown_exec/examples/link-blocks-vars.md

 ```

 ## Demonstrate a link block that sets a variable
-::: Click below to trigger.
+::: Select below to trigger.
 If it prints "VARIABLE1: 1", the Link block was processed.
 The hidden block "(print-VARIABLE1)" is required below.
 It prints variable "VARIABLE1".
 ```bash :(print-VARIABLE1)
 source bin/colorize_env_vars.sh